 The estimated sewage generation for the proposed PRD is 39,490 gallons per day, with an estimated peak rate of 110 gpm utilizing the industry standard values for wastewater.
 The proposed homes will be connected to a combined gravity and force main sewer system.

-Since the sanitary service is currently available and sufficient capacity appears to exist, based on discussions with the Village Engineer, to service the project, no Project Site mitigation measures are proposed for sanitary service.
-However, as typically recommended by Westchester County, sanitary discharge from the Project Site will need to be mitigated at a ratio of 3:1 by providing system flow reductions for Inflow and Infiltration (I&I).
-The Applicant and project engineer will meet with the Village Engineer and Department of Public Works to identify sanitary system segments in the Village of Mamaroneck that require rehabilitation either through reconstruction, lining and assess the reductions possible for each project.
-The Applicant will work with the Village Engineer and DPW to further investigate each project area and perform an assessment of reduction potential.
-Projects will be ranked and selected jointly by the Applicant, Village Engineer and DPW representatives.
-A plan will be finalized with the Village Engineer and DPW prior to site plan approval.
-The Applicant will either provide engineering and construction services to perform the selected sanitary upgrades or provide reimbursement to the Village of Mamaroneck to self-perform the proposed upgrades.
+As is typically recommended by Westchester County, sanitary discharge from the Project Site will need to be mitigated at a ratio of 3:1 by providing system flow reductions for Inflow and Infiltration (I&I).
+The Applicant and project engineer will meet with the Village Engineer and Department of Public Works to identify and coordinate sanitary system rehabilitation and assess the reductions possible for the project.